 Technology system.
 (1-2) AR.
-Pursue additional funding opportunities across federal, state, Funding Increasing funding in our system allows the KCRHA to increase the number of temporary and In progress local and philanthropic sources to expand services and support.
-Administrative permanent housing units in King County, increasing the number of people who can access the system, and drive higher throughput across the system.
+Pursue additional funding opportunities across federal, state, Funding Increasing funding in our system allows the KCRHA to increase the number of temporary and permanent In progress local and philanthropic sources to expand services and support.
+Administrative housing units in King County, increasing the number of people who can access the system, and drive higher throughput across the system.
 Note: Successfully signed into an agreement with five North King County Jurisdictions (1-2) AS.
-Provide local jurisdictions with information to support data-driven decision-making on the region's homelessness response system, Data Accountability Increasing funding in our system allows the KCRHA to increase the number of temporary and permanent housing units in King County, increasing the number of people who can In progress including program and investment recommendations System Coordination access the system, and drive higher throughput across the system.
-(1-2) AT.
-Coordinate with advocacy organizations to increase state and federal funding into homelessness response.
-Standardization Community Involvement Funding Increasing funding in our system allows the KCRHA to increase the number of temporary and permanent housing units in King County, increasing the number of people who can access the system, and drive higher throughput across the system.
-In progress (1-2) AU.
-Pursue sub-regional agreements with sub-regions to pool funding for homeless services.
-Sub-Regional Planning Funding System Coordination Working with cities to create more efficiency in homelessness services and improve resource allocation to support housing options across the region will increase exits to permanent housing.
-An increased number of cities providing centralized In progress

-funding for homelessness response may also

-increase the number of temporary and

-permanent units in the system.
+Provide local jurisdictions with information to support data-driven Data to increase the number of temporary and permanent In progress decision-making on the region's homelessness response system, Accountability housing units in King County, increasing the number of people who can access the system, and drive including program and investment recommendations Sub-Regional Planning higher throughput across the system.
+System Coordination Systemwide Standardization (1-2) AT.
+Coordinate with advocacy Community In progress organizations to increase state and federal funding into homelessness Involvement to increase the number of temporary and permanent housing units in King County, increasing the number response.
+Funding of people who can access the system, and drive higher throughput across the system.
+(1-2) AU.
+Pursue sub-regional agreements with sub-regions to pool Sub-Regional Planning Working with cities to create more efficiency in homelessness services and improve resource In progress funding for homeless services.
+Funding allocation to support housing options across the region will increase exits to permanent housing.
+An System Coordination increased number of cities providing centralized funding for homelessness response may also increase the number of temporary and permanent units in the system.